e-c-k-e-r/vall-e/docs/models.md

 The inputs are sequenced in a way that the given task requires automatically, and the outputs are handled as per the class that extends the base model.

-While the original paper called for a separate AR model and a NAR model, and by treating the AR and the NAR as unique tasks, you can actually train a unified model for effectively free, as the internal states of the two should overlap quite a lot.
+While the original paper called for a separate AR model and a NAR model, and by treating the AR and the NAR as unique tasks, you can actually train a unified model (`AR+NAR`) for effectively free, as the internal states of the two should overlap quite a lot.

 ## The AR (Autoregressive) Model